 Costs and charges levied on your fund by Prudential comprise of:

-MVR is not taken on death or when members reach their normal retirement date (which is 65 for the Plan).
+MVR is not taken on death or when members reach their normal retirement date.
 It may apply if eg you decide to transfer your money to another insurance company.

-- Transfers to Prudential’s shareholders: Payments are made to Prudential shareholders, who are entitled to 10% of any profit, with the remaining 90% going to planholders through the bonuses allocated.
-This is taken into account when we set our bonuses
+• Transfers to Prudential’s shareholders: Payments are made to Prudential shareholders, who are entitled to 10% of any profit, with the remaining 90% going to plan holders through the bonuses allocated.
+This is taken into account when Prudential set its bonuses

-- Other business risks: Other risks that might affect the value of your Plan include operational risks, such as changes in regulatory requirements or taxation and profits and losses from plans in our With-Profits Fund which don’t get bonuses, such as conventional annuities.
+• Other business risks: Other risks that might affect the value of your Plan include operational risks, such as changes in regulatory requirements or taxation and profits and losses from plans in the With-Profits Fund which don’t get bonuses, such as conventional annuities.

 In accordance with the Pensions Regulator's DC Code of Practice number 13 (paragraphs 18-41) and with the relevant legislation, the Trustee concluded that the Plan's overall benefits and services represented value for money in comparison to the cost payable by members.
 The main reason for this is the fact that (as explained above in “Market Value Reduction”) early disinvestment from the with-profits fund can give rise to loss of bonuses and the Trustee considers that it would not be possible to invest in such a way as to make up any losses and ensure future growth within reasonable timeframes.